home-assistant/home-assistant.io/source/_integrations/tplink_omada.markdown

 ### Device Trackers

 The integration can track Wi-Fi devices connected to access points managed by the TP-Link Omada controller.
-This feature is disabled by default.
-Use the Options panel to enable Device Trackers.
-You can select which clients to track from the list of known clients.

-Two types of trackers are supported:

-- Scanners - Track presence based on network connectivity.
-- Trackers - Track an approximate location based on the name of the nearest Wi-Fi access point.
+All known Wi-Fi clients will be initially created in a disabled state.
+You then need to enable the entities that you want to track.

+If you want to increase the polling frequency of client updates, follow [these instructions](https://www.home-assistant.io/common-tasks/general/#defining-a-custom-polling-interval).
+You only need to request a refresh from one of the tracked devices, all of the tracked devices will be refreshed at the same time.

-Note that the TP-Link Omada controller takes a few minutes to detect when a client disconnects from the Wi-Fi network.
+Note: The TP-Link Omada controller takes a few minutes to detect when a client disconnects from the Wi-Fi network, even with more regular polling updates.